Meditative Herbs & Enchanted Fowlk Life

 Then lady looked to the both of them, "Your welcome back anytime, and it is not so much the jacket Jesse McFinn, but all you need is the music, believe in the music, it is the real key."

-With that said, he reached for the key in his pocket and as he brought it out, the same magical tune was heard as if they were all playing again, and as a singe note was heard, all was gone.
+With that said, he reached for the key in his pocket and as he brought it out, the same magical tune was heard as if they were all playing again, and when a single note was heard, all was gone.
 Only the ruins on top of the small mountain and the fiddle in Jesse's hands could be seen.

 It was a quiet time in the north end of the forest Galen, until old Russ Murphy heard them near the white Killeaden thorn bushes.